sipelab/docs/source/content/Widefield Setup/Instruments/Control Boards/Arduino.md

 ---

-The [Arduino](http://www.arduino.cc/) is a low cost programmable digital IO board.
-It has some digital inputs and digital outputs and can communicate with the computer through a serial interface (that is hidden in a USB connection).
-A very nice and simple programming language makes the Arduino very simple to program.
 The Micro-Manager interface to the Arduino consists of an Arduino program (the ‘firmware’) that you need to upload to the Arduino first. ==The current version of the Micro-Manager has facilities to use the Arduino as a shutter, and as a shutter that only opens when a TTL is set high (for instance, when the camera is exposing).
 Also, timed sequences of TTL output can be setup==.
-There are also facilities for programmable analogue out, however, those need connection of a DA chip and requires constructions of a ‘daughterboard’/’shield’.

 ![Figure: Functional pinout set by firmware version2](https://micro-manager.org/media/Micro-manager_bb.png)